-Students in NSW government schools are provided with a high quality education so that they may learn to the best of their ability and become self-disciplined, tolerant, enterprising and contributing members of the school and community.
+Students in NSW government schools are provided with a high-quality education so that they may learn to the best of their ability and become self-disciplined, tolerant, enterprising and contributing members of the school and community.

-Core rules for student behaviour have been developed to establish consistent expectations in all government schools in support of these aims.
+The Behaviour Code for students has been developed to establish consistent expectations in all government schools in support of these aims.